 Plan sponsors also have a fiduciary responsibility when it comes to selecting mutual funds for participant directed retirement plans.
 Another major misconception is that a plan sponsor's liability is limited under ERISA Section 404(c) as long as they provide a list of investment options for participants to invest in.
-ERISA 404(c)

-is a process that limits a plan sponsor's fiduciary liability measured by the amount of education offered to plan participants so they can make informed decisions in the direction of their retirement account.
+ERISA 404(c) is a process that limits a plan sponsor's fiduciary liability measured by the amount of education offered to plan participants so they can make informed decisions in the direction of their retirement account.
 The plan sponsor must develop an investment policy statement (IPS) with their investment advisor to document how plan investments are chosen.
 The plan sponsor must also review their mutual fund lineup with their investment advisor on a semi-annual or annual basis to ensure that the investments remain consistent with the terms of the IPS.
-All decision-making on plan investments by the plan sponsor in conjunction with their investment advisor must be documented in writing.
+All decision-making on plan investments by the plan sponsor in conjunction with their investment advisor must be true.

-The problem with that logic is that it isn't true.
 Hiring a service provider is itself a fiduciary function.
-If a plan sponsor hired a third party administrator (TPA), an ERISA attorney, or a financial advisor that are either incompetent or crooked, the plan sponsor is still ultimately responsible for the negligence and/or criminal activity
+If a plan sponsor hired a third party administrator (TPA), an ERISA attorney, or a financial advisor that are either incompetent or crooked, the plan sponsor is still ultimately responsible for the negligence and/or criminal activity by their service providers.
+While errors and malpractice by plan providers may be remedied by legal action to recover damdocumented in writing.